Proverbs & Sayings

 Lasting Success Takes Time

-In a world obsessed with speed, we often admire rapid success—overnight fame, instant wealth, meteoric rises.
+In a world obsessed with speed, we often admire rapid success—overnight fame, instant wealth, and meteoric rises.
 But what we don't see is how fragile fast success can be.

 "Slow success builds character.
 Fast success builds ego.
 Don’t pray for success to come quickly; pray for the wisdom to make it last." – Ratan Tata